nanochess/bootLogo/README.md

 Tested with VirtualBox for macOS running Windows XP running this interpreter, it also works with DOSBox and probably with QEMU:

     qemu-system-x86_64 -fda bootlogo.img

+You can set also the following labels:

+* video_mode.
+This sets the video mode used for bootLogo (default = 4 for CGA mode 320x200x4 colors).
+A good alternative is 13 (EGA/VGA 320x200x16 mode).
+* color1.
+This sets the color for the letters in the command line (default = 1 for CGA mode)
+* color2.
+This sets the color for line drawing (default = 3 for CGA mode)

 Enjoy it!